Google Software Engineer Onsite Interview: What Each Round Tests

 The Hiring Committee Has Never Met You

-Every interviewer writes a near-transcript of your session and assigns scores across four dimensions.
+Every interviewer writes a near-transcript of your session and assigns scores across the four dimensions.
 That packet, your resume, any referral notes, and the recruiter's assessment go to a hiring committee of senior Googlers who were not in your interviews.
+The committee needs consensus to advance you.

 If the committee approves, you move into team match.
 You're in a pool of approved candidates and need a team with open headcount to sponsor your offer.
 Some candidates spend weeks in this pool after a hire recommendation.
 That is normal.
 It is not a sign anything went wrong.

-The full process from first recruiter call to offer is typically six to eight weeks.
+The full process from first recruiter call to offer is typically six to eight weeks, per Google's official process overview.

 How to Actually Prepare